Akiya-Research-Institute/MocapForAll-Manual/doc_en/docs/how-to-capture/adjust-settings/adjust-scales.md

 Affects to pelvis, hips, knees, feet, as well as the root position of the whole movement.

-- If the character is always crunching, increase the value at `Settings > Coordinates > Scale > Lower body`.
+- If the character is always crunching, increase the value at `Settings > Coordinates > Scales > Lower body`.
-- If the character is floating in the air, decrease the value at `Settings > Coordinates > Scale > Lower body`.
+- If the character is floating in the air, decrease the value at `Settings > Coordinates > Scales > Lower body`.

 ## Upper body scale

 Affects to chest, neck, head, shoulders, elbows, hands, fingers.

-- If the character's shoulder is always facing down,  increase the value at `Settings > Coordinates > Scale > Upper body`.
+- If the character's shoulder is always facing down,  increase the value at `Settings > Coordinates > Scales > Upper body`.
-- If the character's shoulder is always facing up,  decrease the value at `Settings > Coordinates > Scale > Upper body`.
+- If the character's shoulder is always facing up,  decrease the value at `Settings > Coordinates > Scales > Upper body`.